PierreSenellart/provsql/doc/source/dev/coding-conventions.rst

 string, build it first and pass it as ``"%s"``.

-Inside C++ code, prefer raising a :cfunc:`CircuitException` (or a purpose-built subclass like :cfunc:`SemiringException` or ``TreeDecompositionException``) and let the SQL-callable wrapper catch it and call :cfunc:`provsql_error`.
+Inside C++ code, prefer raising a :cfunc:`CircuitException` (or a purpose-built exception like :cfunc:`SemiringException` or ``TreeDecompositionException``) and let the SQL-callable wrapper catch it and call :cfunc:`provsql_error`.
 Throwing across the C/C++ boundary is undefined behaviour, so the catch must happen